Language selection

 Prohibitions

-The area supports an important overwintering area for the endangered population of Eastern Hudson Bay Beluga, several depleted species, and high biological diversity.
+The area supports several depleted species, contains high biological diversity, and serves as an important overwintering area for the endangered population of Eastern Hudson Bay Beluga.

-Prohibiting bottom-contact gear can protect not only the corals and sponges but also diverse populations of other species of fish and invertebrates that utilize the structural habitat provided by corals and sponges.
-This area can act as a natural refuge area that may contribute to increased species productivity, which in turn, could potentially lead to increased abundance within and adjacent to the area.
+Prohibiting bottom-contact gear protects not only the corals and sponges but also diverse populations of other species of fish and invertebrates that use the structural habitat that corals and sponges provide.
+This area can act as a refuge that may contribute to increased species productivity, which in turn could potentially lead to increased abundance within and adjacent to the area.

 Date modified: